Tips Bulletin

 If a toilet smells like sewage when flushed, this is due to sewer gases building up in the pipes from bacterial growth.
 Combine white vinegar and baking soda to neutralize the bacteria and flush it away.

-Baking soda and vinegar not only kill bacteria but unclog drains when using a toilet plunger doesn’t do the trick.
-To eliminate the smell of sewer gas in the toilet, make sure that there is enough water in the toilet bowl by adding hot water from the faucet until it is half full.
+Baking soda and vinegar kill bacteria, and unclog drains when using a toilet plunger doesn’t do the trick.
+To eliminate the smell of sewer gas in the toilet, ensure enough water is in the toilet bowl by adding hot water from the faucet until it is half full.

 Pour the baking soda into the water and slowly add the white vinegar.
 Let the two ingredients work together by fizzing for about 20 minutes and then flush the solution down the toilet drain to rinse away bacteria in the pipes.